Alabama’s Smith could set new standard for Heisman receivers

 While Jones was putting up big passing numbers in the Crimson Tide’s potent offense, Smith was the player who most stood out.
 And he didn’t need gadget plays and special teams highlights to do it.

-Smith did break one of his nine punt returns for a touchdown late in the season against Arkansas and he had 14-yard TD run on one of his four rushes.
+Smith did return a punt for a touchdown late in the season against Arkansas and he had 14-yard TD run on one of his four rushes.
 But he is the Heisman favorite because he excels in his primary role, and he might just start a trend considering the direction the game is moving.

 “I think having those kind of skills guys that can score points are something you certainly want to try and feature,” Alabama coach Nick Saban said, “and I see more and more teams trying to do that.”